Codeception/Codeception/docs/07-AdvancedUsage.md

 }
 ?>
 ```
+The guy annotation can be added to method DocBlock as well.

 You can control execution flow with `@before` and `@after` annotations.
 You may move common actions into protected (non-test) methods and invoke them before or after the test method by putting them into annotations.